ifremer/snanny-portal/README.md

 Explore and edit systems and observations

 ## Demo (unfinished) web forms for JERICO/SeaDataNet mooring
+Edit, save and export in sensorML

-To create a n new platform go to :
+To create a new platform go to :

     http://localhost:8080/portal/editor/#/mooredPlatform/new